5G-MAG/Standards/index.md

 ## Feedback on Technical Specifications maintained by 5G-MAG
 5G-MAG maintains this GitHub repository open to the community to provide feedback on specifications, in particular, comments, bug-fixing or request for new features.
 More information can be found at [https://www.5g-mag.com/feedback](https://www.5g-mag.com/feedback).

-To report a bug, request a new feature or express a doubt, please create a [new issue](https://github.com/5G-MAG/Standards/issues/new/choose) with a corresponding template.
-Issues will be regularly reviewed by 5G-MAG according to the following workflows.
 ### ETSI TS 103 720 "5G Broadcast System for linear TV and radio services; LTE-based 5G terrestrial broadcast system"
 - [Issues](https://github.com/5G-MAG/Standards/issues?q=is%3Aopen+is%3Aissue+project%3A5g-mag%2F32)
 - [Project Board](https://github.com/orgs/5G-MAG/projects/32)

+> [!TIP]
+> To report a bug, request a new feature or express a doubt, please create a [new issue](https://github.com/5G-MAG/Standards/issues/new/choose) with a corresponding template.
+Issues will be regularly reviewed by 5G-MAG according to the following workflows.

 ### ETSI TS 103 972 "Deployment Guidelines for DVB-I services over 5G Systems" (resulting from a Joint TastForce between DVB and 5G-MAG)
 - [Issues](https://github.com/5G-MAG/Standards/issues?q=is%3Aopen+is%3Aissue+project%3A5g-mag%2F31)
 - [Project Board](https://github.com/orgs/5G-MAG/projects/31)

+> [!IMPORTANT]
+> To report a bug, request a new feature or express a doubt, please create a [new issue](https://github.com/5G-MAG/Standards/issues/new/choose) with a corresponding template.
+Issues will be regularly reviewed by 5G-MAG according to the following workflows.

 ![](https://static.wixstatic.com/media/7898a9_42bece6a420549b9ab9a250817a73367~mv2.png/v1/fill/w_955,h_374,al_c,lg_1,q_85,enc_auto/Loop2.png)